gcosma/DeepGesture/README.md

 # DeepGesture
-# Paper on Gesture Recognition using CNN
+ Paper on Gesture Recognition using CNN
-# Author: Ali Alani  wrote the code and any emails regarding the code should be sent to ali.alani616@gmail.com
+Note: Ali Alani wrote the code and any emails regarding the code should be sent to ali.alani616@gmail.com

-# Paper can be found here: https://ieeexplore.ieee.org/document/8392660
+ Paper can be found here: https://ieeexplore.ieee.org/document/8392660

 Paper citation: